Salain810/Binary8x8/README.md

 ### Entities

 The integration creates number entities for each output, allowing you to:
 - View current input selection for each output
-- Change input selection through the Home Assistant UI
+- Change input selection through sliders
 - Monitor connection status

 ### Services

 #### binary_matrix.switch_input
 Switch a specific output to a specific input.

 Parameters: